Campaign Management

 Allow listing configuration access from template actions menu

-The allow listing modal displays all necessary information required for configuring Microsoft Defender for Office 365 Advanced Delivery Policy, ensuring seamless integration with your existing security infrastructure.
+The allow listing modal displays information required for configuring Microsoft Defender for Office 365 Advanced Delivery Policy, enabling integration with your existing security infrastructure.

 Microsoft Defender Allow Listing Information